 But the recent wave of innovation from VR platforms like Oculus Rift, PlayStation VR and HTC Vive has opened up even more possibilities, and Nasa has partnered with some of the biggest names in the VR industry to make the tech even more accessible.

-In a (opens in new tab) from Nasa, Josh Kinne, a deputy project manager at Nasa Langley’s Flight Projects Directorate, said: “Virtual reality and augmented reality used to be too expensive or too challenging for an individual researcher to use on their own.”
+In a recent news release from Nasa, Josh Kinne, a deputy project manager at Nasa Langley’s Flight Projects Directorate, said: “Virtual reality and augmented reality used to be too expensive or too challenging for an individual researcher to use on their own.”

 “The way the hardware has become commoditised […] means that even with a basic understanding of these 3D engines, you can actually create meaningful content as actual applications, or for research and development.”